 Well, except for the fact that fetish modeling isn’t anything like that.
 Not even close.
 Done right, it can be a very fun and enjoyable activity, but it is not the path to fame and riches that it might appear to be at first glance.
 One should do it for the experiences and opportunities, not for the supposed bags of money & adoring fan base.

 “How do you become a fetish model?” is one of the most common questions that I get asked by people.
-Today I will be going over tips, tricks, safety and what you can expect if you decide to give it a try.
+Today I will be going over tips, tricks, safety, and what you can expect if you decide to give it a try.

-The first myth I want to dispel is the myth that modeling pays bucketloads of cash and models are incredibly wealthy.
-Let’s use math to dispel this one.
+The main myth I want to dispel is the concept that modeling pays bucket-loads of cash and models are incredibly wealthy.
+Let’s use math on this one.
 The average person works 5 days a week at roughly 40 hours.
 There is no modeling job that is 5 days a week, it is simply not possible to get that many gigs booked regularly.

 You have finally done it!
 Dodged the creepers that want to put their hands all over you in the name of “erotic art”, got a portfolio that you are proud of and are landing work on the regular.
 Life is good.
-There is just one last thing to factor in…fans.
+There is just one last thing to factor in…your fans.